 The Fellowship in Cardiovascular Medicine at St. Elizabeth's Medical Center is an integrated, multidisciplinary program that provides a unique exposure to state-of-the-art, contemporary cardiovascular training.
-The program imparts the knowledge and experience necessary to allow each fellow to become a competent cardiovascular specialist, with the opportunity to obtain expertise in one or more cardiovascular subspecialties.
-Each fellow rotates through a series of services that provide the backbone of training and supervised experience in the evaluation and management of a wide variety of patients with acute and chronic cardiovascular conditions, including coronary heart disease, congestive heart failure, arrhythmias, acute myocardial infarction and other acute ischemic syndromes, lipid disorders, hypertension, cardiomyopathy, valvular heart disease, pulmonary heart disease, peripheral vascular disease, infections and inflammatory heart disease, and adult congenital heart disease.
-The training and experience is at a sufficient level for the fellow to acquire the competency of a specialist in the field of cardiovascular medicine.
+The program imparts the knowledge and experience necessary to allow each fellow to become a very competent cardiovascular specialist, with the opportunity to obtain expertise in one or more cardiovascular subspecialties.
+Each fellow rotates through a series of services that provide the backbone of training and supervised experience in the evaluation and management of a wide variety of patients with acute and chronic cardiovascular conditions, including coronary heart disease, congestive heart failure, arrhythmias, acute myocardial infarction and other acute ischemic syndromes, lipid disorders, hypertension, cardiomyopathy, valvular heart disease, pulmonary heart disease, peripheral vascular disease, infections and inflammatory heart disease, along with adult congenital heart disease.
+The training and experience is at more than sufficient level for the fellow to acquire the competency of a specialist in the field of cardiovascular medicine.
 In addition, fellows have the opportunity for dedicated clinical or laboratory research.

 Facilities and Resources